-How to Step Up as a Junior, Mid Level or a Senior Developer?By Team Editor - 2 months ago / Apr 2020
+How to Step Up as a Junior, Mid Level or a Senior Developer?By Team Editor - 1 year and 8 months ago / Apr 2020

 I have been working on redoing the roadmaps – splitting the skillset based on the seniority levels to make them easier to follow and not scare the new developers away.
 Since the roadmaps are going to be just about the technical knowledge, I thought it would be a good idea to reiterate and have an article on what I think of different seniority roles.

 I have seen many organizations decide the seniority of developers by giving more significance to the years of experience than they should.
 I have seen developers labeled “Junior” doing the work of Senior Developers and I have seen “Lead” developers who weren’t even qualified to be called “Senior”.
 The seniority of a developer cannot just be decided by their age, years of experience or technical knowledge that they have got.
 There are other factors in play here – their perception of work, how they interact with their peers and how they approach problems.
 We discuss these three key factors in detail for each of the seniority levels below.

 Different organizations might have different seniority titles but they mainly fall into three categories:

 Junior developers are normally fresh graduates and it’s either they don’t have or they have minimal industry experience.
 Not only they have weak coding skills but there are also a few other things that give Junior developers away:

 - Their main mantra is “making it work” without giving much attention to how the solution is achieved.
 To them, a working software and good software are equivalent.